-The School Adjustment Counselors help students to overcome problems that impede learning and support them in emotional and psychological growth.
+The school adjustment counselors help students to overcome problems that impede learning and support them in emotional and psychological growth.
 Working with the school disciplinary system and other referral sources, they provide direct services to students individually and in groups.
-Related services include conflict resolution through mediation and follow-up; consultation and advocacy with parents, staff, numerous agencies and the courts.
+Related services include conflict resolution through mediation and follow-up; consultation and advocacy with parents/guardians, staff, numerous agencies and the courts.

-Guidance offices are open to all students, their parents or guardians and teachers from 7:30 a.m. to 3:00 p.m. and at other times by special appointments.
-Students and parents should check the guidance webpage as well as the Naviance website for up-to-date information and programs.
+Guidance offices are open to all students, their parents/guardians and teachers from 7:30 a.m. to 3:00 p.m. and at other times by special appointments.
+Students and parents/guardians should check the guidance webpage as well as the Naviance website for up-to-date information and programs.

 Students are assigned to a guidance counselor and remain with the same counselor as long as the student is enrolled.
 An open door policy allows for students to meet with their counselor by appointment.
 Students are encouraged to meet with counselors whenever there are questions.
 Counseling sessions that involve personal, social, home and family relations and peer relations are held in strictest confidence at the student’s discretion.
+Please know, however, all school personnel are mandated reporters of concerns relating to student health and welfare.
 Students should request a pass from a counselor in advance, except for emergency situations, in which case the student should report to the guidance department for assessment.

 Naviance Family Connection

-The High School Guidance Department is excited to introduce you to the Naviance Family Connection program for students, parents, and Counselors.
+The guidance department is excited to introduce you to the Naviance Family Connection program for students, parents/guardians, and counselors.
 This web-based program will assist you with setting personal goals and making career and college planning decisions.
 There are numerous activities such as Learning Styles Inventory, Personality Inventory, Career Interest Inventory, and College Search.
-“Family Connection” is linked with “Counselor’s Office” and will allow your Guidance Counselor to view your results and assist you with making important choices on your future plans.
+“Family Connection” is linked with “Counselor’s Office” and will allow your guidance counselor to view your results and assist you with making important choices on your future plans.
 It will also provide you with detailed information and research on career and college options.
 We encourage you to begin using Naviance immediately and often.
-As always, your Counselor is here to assist you in this process.
+As always, your counselor is here to assist you in this process.

 Exploration of such plans should be accomplished as early as possible utilizing information in the guidance resource center and discussion of specific programs with one’s counselor.
 Students are encouraged to meet with representatives from a variety of schools and programs who are regularly scheduled in the center.